Probable Event Constrained Optimization and A Data-embedded Solution Paradigm: Abstract

 \section{Abstract}

-This paper solves a new class of optimization problems under uncertainty which optimizes an objective function of decision variables and subjects to a set of probability contour constraints (PCC).
-The proposed PCC logically means that an optimal solution should satisfy a set of algebraic constraints for all possible high-probability realizations of the uncertain parameters.
-The PCC is an alternative to the conventional chance constraint while the latter cannot guarantee the solution's feasibility to high-probability realizations of uncertainty.
-Given that the existing solution methods of the conventional chance-constrained optimization are not suitable for solving the proposed probability contour constrained optimization (PCCO), we develop a novel data-based solution paradigm that uses historical measurements of the uncertain parameters as input samples.
-This solution paradigm is conceptually simple and allows us to develop effective data-reduction schemes which reduces computational burden while reserves high accuracy.
+This paper solves a new class of optimization problems under uncertainty, called Probable Event Constrained Optimization (PECO), which optimizes an objective function of decision variables and subjects to a set of Probable Event Constraints (PEC).
+This new type of constraint guarantees that optimal solutions are feasible for all uncertain events whose joint probabilities are greater than a user-defined threshold.
+The PEC can be used as an alternative to the conventional chance constraint, while the latter cannot guarantee the solution's feasibility to high-probability uncertain events.
+Given that the existing solution methods of optimization problems under uncertainty are not suitable for solving PECO problems, we develop a novel data-embedded solution paradigm that uses historical measurements/data of the uncertain parameters as input samples.
+This solution paradigm is conceptually simple and allows us to develop effective data-reduction schemes which reduce computational burden while preserving high accuracy.

 \begin{MSCcodes} 90C15, 62C05, 65C20 \end{MSCcodes}